-When using the Learning Glass for the first time, you'll have the opportunity to rehearse and get to know the various technologies involved.
+When using the Learning Glass for the first time, you'll have the opportunity to rehearse in the studio and get acquainted with the technology.

-- Rehearse on your own before using the Learning Glass.
+- Rehearse on your own before your recording session.

 - Formulate visual aids ahead of time.

 - Wear dark, solid color clothing with no logos or text for best visibility:

 Text appears best against dark colored clothing.

 Avoid logos or text on clothing as it will appear reversed in post-production.

 Text is difficult to read against patterned clothing.

 - Speak clearly and enthusiastically.

 - Bring your notes to the recording session.
 You may also use a computer while using the Learning Glass if desired.